Presentable Liberty

 Menagerie II: Presentable Liberty is a 2014 indie psychological horror video game made by Robert "Wertpol" Brock as a part of the Menagerie series.
 In the game, the player is trapped in a jail cell which (for the majority of the game) they cannot leave.
 Instead, the player's interaction is mainly limited to reading letters sent to them and playing games to entertain themself.

 Presentable Liberty received positive reviews for its story and minimalistic approach to gameplay, and achieved moderate mainstream attention due to let's plays by popular YouTubers Markiplier and Jacksepticeye.
 The game's plot, involving a deadly virus outbreak, combined with the motif of isolation, was compared by some reviewers to the COVID-19 pandemic, although the game was released many years prior to it.

-A remake of Presentable Liberty and the first entry in the Menagerie series, Exoptable Money, was planned, however, three separate Kickstarter campaigns failed to gather sufficient funding, and the remakes ceased development following Brock's death in 2018.
+A remake of Presentable Liberty and the first entry in the Menagerie series, Exoptable Money, was planned, however, three separate Kickstarter campaigns failed to gather sufficient funding, and the remakes ceased development following Brock's death by suicide in 2018.

 Gameplay and plot

 Presentable Liberty is minimalistic in gameplay and scope, taking place almost entirely in a small jail cell.
 The player is able to move around their cell and read letters sent through their cell door, which arrive at set times in each in-game day, with no way for the player to make them arrive more quickly, and no way to respond.
-The letters each come from one of four people: Salvador, an explorer and friend of the protagonist; Doctor Money, a rich organ-harvester and the man imprisoning the protagonist; Mr. Smiley, a man hired by Doctor Money to keep the protagonist happy and non-suicidal; and Charlotte, a woman who owns a nearby bakery, and who is presumably the only other person left alive in the city.
+The letters each come from one of four people: Salvadore, an explorer and friend of the protagonist; Doctor Money, a wealthy organ harvester and the man imprisoning the protagonist; Mr. Smiley, a man hired by Doctor Money to keep the protagonist happy and non-suicidal; and Charlotte, a bakery owner who is presumably the only other person left alive in the city.

-Salvador's letters detail his expedition north, where he watches a river's flow change direction, picks up an interest in wood carving, and eventually returns back to the city.
+Salvadore's letters detail his expedition north, where he watches a river's flow change direction, picks up an interest in wood carving, and eventually returns back to the city.
 Doctor Money's letters explain that the city is suffering from an epidemic caused by an unnamed virus which has infected 98% of the population, and that the remaining 2% are mainly prison inmates, including the protagonist.
-Mr. Smiley, the protagonist's assigned "Happy Buddy", tries to keep the protagonist happy with overwhelmingly cheerful dialogue and small gifts, including party poppers, a poster, and several video games played on a Game Boy-esque device.
+Mr. Smiley, the protagonist's assigned "Happy Buddy", tries to keep the protagonist happy with overwhelmingly cheerful dialogue and small gifts, including party poppers, a poster, and video games played on a Game Boy-esque device.
 Charlotte, fearful of the outside, refuses to leave her shop, her letters lamenting her loneliness and the horrors of the city, having fallen to the virus.
-Charlotte reveals to the protagonist that although Doctor Money has created an antidote to the virus, it causes vital organ failure.
-As such, functional organs are highly valuable, although the organs being sold are, themselves, also phony cures.
+Charlotte reveals to the protagonist that although Doctor Money has created an antidote to the virus, it causes organ failure, making functional organs valuable, although the organs being sold are also phony cures themselves.